Casa de Shenandoah: Operation

 A VIP party was held on the night of September 17, 2015, ahead of the public opening the following day.
 Attendees to the VIP party included Carrot Top, Clint Holmes, Lance Burton, Robert Torti, Sabrina Bryan, and the Harbers.
 At the time of the opening, Newton said, "Nobody thought we'd be back here.
 When we moved out, I never thought I'd be back here, either."
 The Newtons continued living at their newer house following the public opening of Casa de Shenandoah, although Wayne Newton visited the ranch every day.
 Within five days of its opening, approximately 400 people had visited the ranch daily.

 The newly built Visitor Center across from the ranch contained Newton's memorabilia, shops, and a short documentary film about Newton's life and the creation of Casa de Shenandoah.
-The video tour was narrated by Newton, while a VIP package featured Newton himself as the tour guide.
+The video tour was narrated by Newton.
 Three shops were each respectively named after Newton, his wife, and their daughter: Wayne's World, Kat's Korner, and Lauren's Lair.
-Customers were shuttled from the visitor center to the estate.

 Featured on the tour was Newton's collection of 13 rare automobiles, mostly consisting of Rolls-Royces and Bentleys.
 The collection included vehicles owned by Johnny Carson and Liberace, and two one-of-a-kind cars: a 1934 Rolls-Royce and a 1983 Mercedes-Benz.
 Also featured on the tour was Newton's Native American artifact collection, his private jet, armed forces items, and letters he received from U.S. presidents.
 Newton's memorabilia dated back 60 years.
 The property contains 1000000 sqft of grass, and the tour also featured Newton's zoo of animals.
-In November 2016, neighbors of the estate complained of peacocks being a nuisance.
-Newton's attorney said the peacocks were not Newton's responsibility, stating that the animals were already present in the area when Newton bought the property in the 1960s.